 It’s the time of the year to give and receive thanks.

 This is the last edition of the newsletter for 2021.
 We will continue in 2022 with new stories from the field.
 In this edition, Kuwala gives back to the elders from neighbouring villages with Christmas hampers.
-As the we say good-bye to 2021, we welcome to the campus another group of students starting in Jan-22.
+As we say goodbye to 2021, we welcome to the campus another group of students starting in Jan-22.

 Green and growing.